How FAFSA Simplification Will Change Financial Aid Eligibility

 Child support received will be reported as an asset on the FAFSA, instead of as untaxed income.
 This yields a more favorable treatment.

 The student aid index will be allowed to go negative by as much as -$1,500.
 If a dependent student’s parent is not required to file a federal income tax return, the student aid index will be automatically set at negative $1,500.
+This does not affect eligibility for federal student aid.
+Student aid will still be capped at the college’s cost of attendance.

-Federal Pell Grants
+Federal Pell Grant Eligibility

-Normally, a student will be eligible for the Federal Pell Grant if their student aid index is less than or equal to 90% of the maximum Pell Grant.
-The student’s Federal Pell Grant will be equal to the difference between the maximum Pell Grant and the student aid index.
+Normally, a student will be eligible for the Pell Grant if their student aid index is less than or equal to 90% of the maximum Pell Grant.
+The student’s Pell Grant will be equal to the difference between the maximum Pell Grant and the student aid index.

 However, there is a second set of formulas based on a comparison of adjusted gross income (AGI) with a multiple of the poverty line based on the state of residence and family size.